allenai/beaker-gantry/README.md

 Yes.
 When you choose an on-premise cluster managed by the Beaker team that supports the NFS drive it will be automatically attached to the experiment's container.

+### How can I just see the Beaker experiment spec that Gantry uses?

+You can use the `--dry-run` option with `gantry run` to see what Gantry will submit without actually submitting an experiment.
+You can also use `--save-spec PATH` in combination with `--dry-run` to save the actual experiment spec to a YAML file.

 ### Why "Gantry"?

 A gantry is a structure that's used, among other things, to lift containers off of ships.
 Analogously Beaker Gantry's purpose is to lift Docker containers (or at least the *management* of Docker containers) away from users.